BluCodeGH/obsidian/README.md

 # obsidian
 Forget the days of old, manually placing and editing command blocks with their terrible UI.
 Now with mouse support, find and replace, lots of screen real estate and a nice looking UI: your text edior! obsidian is a tool that converts text files with a simple syntax into command block chains in-game, in a matter of cpu cycles (a couple billion of them).

+## obsidian is provided for non-commercial use
+If you would like to use it commercially, please contact me over discord at `BluCode#8160` and we can certainly work something out.

 ## Installation
 Simply clone this repository and install it.
 ```